-Sales reps nominate customers for reference stories because they want to boost their sales funnel.
-They have a sales quota to fulfill, and they acknowledge that a reference helps them sell their product to new prospects or up-sell to existing customers.
+- Sales reps nominate customers for reference stories because they want to boost their sales funnel.
+They have a sales quota and they acknowledge that a reference helps them sell their product to new prospects or up-sell to existing customers.

-Reference managers and program leaders are marketing professionals.
-They fully understand the win-win of customer advocacy, but have difficulty conveying that value to salespeople.
-Furthermore, they struggle with recruiting advocates, endure long approval times for most reference assets, and experience click rates for reference content that is below their expectations.
+- Reference managers and program leaders are marketing professionals.
+They fully understand the win-win of customer advocacy, but have difficulty conveying that value to stakeholders.
+They struggle with recruiting advocates, endure long approval times for most reference assets, and experience click rates for reference content that is below their expectations.